SouthPeak Games: 7Sixty, closure (2011–2013)

 On July 12, 2011, SouthPeak Games opened a new digital distribution subsidiary, 7Sixty LLC, in Grapevine, Texas.
 Led by vice president of publishing Leslie House and vice president of interactive entertainment Jeff Hutchinson, the studio was established in order to expand SouthPeak Games' business strategies to cover the digital market, with their first title to be Stronghold 3.
 Stronghold 3, released on October 25, 2011, would become the last game published by SouthPeak Games or 7Sixty, and both companies left the public eye in July 2013.

+Technology

+The first title using Video Reality was Temujin: The Capricorn Collection, a psychological thriller that started selling in September 1997.
+The second title utilizing Video Reality was Dark Side of the Moon: A Sci-Fi Adventure and the third and last title utilizing Video Reality was 20,000 Leagues: The Adventure Continues, which was never released to the public.